-Where can I find out the useful life of my appliance or system?
+Where can I learn about the useful life of my appliance or system?

 There are several sources for data on appliance useful life that you can consider: Manufacturers, Consumer Reports, The National Association of Home Builders, Insurance Companies, Home Inspectors and Government Sources.